TAKING DOWN THE STIGMA: Rimersburg Girl Excelling at Wrestling

 Increased opportunities have caused increased participation.

-Wrestlers like Kara and 9-year-old New Bethlehem native Kynlee Boozer, are getting in on the ground floor at an early age.
+Wrestlers like Kara and nine-year-old New Bethlehem native Kynlee Boozer, are getting in on the ground floor at an early age.

 “Some parents think girls shouldn’t wrestle,” Diaz said.
 “I think my job as a coach is to challenge that and that can be a hard thing.
 I’m going to take it upon myself to continue to promote and get the most girls that we can in the area.”